-- 98. (1) Sections 33, 34 and 36 shall, so far as may be, apply to Application coastal goods as they apply to imported goods or export goods. provisions - (2) Sections 37 and 38 shall, so far as may be, apply to vessels to coastal 5 carrying coastal goods as they apply to vessels carrying imported goods, etc. goods or export goods. - (3) The Central Government may, by notification in the Official Gazette, direct that all or any of the other provisions of Chapter VI and the provisions of section 45 shall apply to coastal goods or vessels carrying coastal goods subject to such exceptions and modifications as may be specified in the notification. - 99.
-The Central Government may make rules formake rules (a) preventing the taking out of India of any coastal goods of coastal in respect the export of which is dutiable or prohibited under this Act or goods and coasting any other law for the time being in force; vessels.
+- (2) Sections 37 and 38 shall, so far as may be, apply to vessels to coastal carrying coastal goods as they apply to vessels carrying imported goods, etc. goods or export goods, - (3) The Central Government may, by notification in the Official Gazette, direct that all or any of the other provisions of Chapter VI and the provisions of section 45 shall apply to coastal goods or vessels carrying coastal goods subject to such exceptions and modifications as may be specified in the notification. - 99.
+The Central Government may make rules for-

+Power to make rules goods and coasting vessels,

-(b) preventing, in the case of a vessel carrying coastal goods as well as imported or export goods, the substitution of imported or export goods by coastal goods.
+- (a) preventing the taking out of India of any coastal goods in respect the export of which is dutiable or prohibited under this Act or any other law for the time being in force; - (b) preventing, in the case of a vessel carrying coastal goods as well as imported or export goods, the substitution of imported or export goods by coastal goods.